-Now we have successfully captured the behaviors of Japan's lost 30 years with the endogenous money ASD model developed in Part II.
-These results seem to show that similar macroeconomic behaviors of recessions could be produced by this EM model.
-By calibrating the model behaviors to actual case studies, the model could be used by policy-makers to examine potential impacts of monetary and fiscal policy on their economy before its implementation.
-Indeed, we have obtained the model of paradigm shift proposed in this series.
+Our simulation results here seem to demonstrate that macroeconomic behaviors of recessions in general could be similarly produced by the EM model as long as they are running under structurally similar economies of debt money system.
+By calibrating the model behaviors to actual case studies, the EM model could be used by policy-makers to examine potential impacts of their monetary and fiscal policy on the economy before its implementation.
+Indeed, we have successfully obtained the endogenous money ASD model of paradigm shift proposed in this series.